2148 Director of Special Events, RCASH

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Plans, oversees, and coordinates with the Department of Music Head special projects, such as the Opera Gala, the William T. White Concert, the Virginia Cox Bussey Concert, the Pi Kappa Lambda Concert and Luncheon, the President’s Concert, etc. by negotiating fees and contracting visiting artists, arranging travel and hotel accommodations, serving as host for speakers while they are on campus, arranging receptions, parties, or dinners to honor guests, and planning and implementing promotional activities for the events.
+3. Plans, oversees, and coordinates with School of the Arts special projects, such as the Choral Gala, the William T. White Concert, the Virginia Cox Bussey Concert, the President’s Concert, the Steinway Circle, and various other events in Theatre and Dance and Art and Design by negotiating fees and contracting visiting artists, arranging travel and hotel accommodations, serving as host for speakers while they are on campus, arranging receptions, parties, or dinners to honor guests, and planning and implementing promotional activities for the events.

-4. Coordinates annual all-college events such as the College Picnic and advisory council meetings by planning and producing promotional materials, arranging the physical aspects such as facilities, equipment, and food, and coordinating communication with appropriate individuals.
+4. Coordinates annual all-college events including the Judy Awards, homecoming events, and commencement receptions, by planning and arranging the physical aspects such as facilities, equipment, and food, and coordinating communication with appropriate individuals.

-6. Obtains funding for various initiatives by planning and implementing fundraising events and writing grant applications to support the Ozarks Celebration Festival, the Ozarks Studies Institute, and events of the College of Arts and Letters.
+6. Obtains funding for various initiatives by planning and implementing fundraising events and writing grant applications to support the Missouri Fine Arts Academy and the other wide range of events of the Reynolds College of Arts, Social Sciences and Humanities.

-8. Contributes to the overall success of the College of Arts and Letters by performing all other essential duties as assigned.
+9. Contributes to the overall success of the Reynolds College of Arts, Social Sciences and Humanities by performing all other essential duties as assigned.

 SUPERVISION